PenTest-duck/SBT-Hilltop-CTF/Password Cracking/Jumbled/README.md

 # Jumbled

-I've found a hash in one of this company's vulnerable databases.
+I've found a hash of the password for the domain controller.

 `Hash: 01F3273F68195C29A1A2365BE7AD2B1AAD469A73`